 The best oven-baked French toast recipe, ever.

-This sticky bun-inspired baked French toast casserole is one of the best things we’ve ever eaten.
+This sticky bun-inspired overnight brioche French toast casserole is one of the best things we’ve ever eaten.
 A custardy overnight baked French toast that tastes just like a sticky bun, smothered in homemade pecan goo.
-Meet your new favorite breakfast recipe. Â
+Meet your new favorite breakfast recipe.

 Why Overnight French Toast Casserole Is the Best French Toast

 Second, baked French toast saves lots of time.
 It’s a make-ahead meal in the best sense.
 Prepare the casserole and pecan goo the night before.
 In the morning, just preheat the oven, stick in the French toast, and let it bake.
-Meanwhile, you can relax over coffee instead of getting too busy in the kitchen.

-This recipe has two components: the bread pudding/French toast casserole base, and the ooey, gooey pecan sticky bun caramel sauce topping.
-To make the casserole component:
+This recipe has two components: the bread pudding/French toast casserole base, and the gooey pecan sticky bun caramel sauce topping.
+This does not require many ingredients, nor is it complicated.

 How to Make the French Toast Sticky Bun Topping